 View this post on Instagram

 This worked!
-Reels provide a much greater reach than traditional posts on Instagram.
+Reels provide a much greater reach than traditional in-feed posts on Instagram.
 At the time of posting it, I only had about a hundred followers.
 But this post had a reach of 4,901 plays.

 1. Make a List of Video Ideas based on Existing YouTube Content

 On day 0 of the challenge, we sat at the kitchen table and came up with 35 pool care tips.
 I wrote them all down in Asana.